ysyk2021/the-productivity-challenge-a-30-day-program-for-boosting-efficiency/src/chapter-1-1.md

-Chapter 1: Defining Productivity and Its Importance in Achieving Success
+Defining Productivity and Its Importance in Achieving Success
 ========================================================================

 In this chapter, we will delve into the concept of productivity, understand its true meaning, and explore why it is crucial for achieving success in various aspects of life.